-There have been many innovations in the treatment of serious burns since the early 1970’s that have greatly improved survival and quality of life for burn patients.
+Innovations in the treatment of serious burns over the past few decades have greatly improved survival percentages and quality of life for burn patients.
 There are more than 100 specialized burn treatment centers in the United States.
 Those centers treat an average of 200 burn patients a year while other hospitals treat an average of less than five burn patients per year.
-Specialized burn treatment centers and physicians specializing in the treatment of burn patients have the most experience in treating these injuries and ensure the best possible outcome.

 Requirements for admission to a burn center

 Admission to a specialized burn treatment center depends on a number of factors.
 However, more than half of all admissions to burn treatment centers are for burns that involve less than 10% of the total body surface area.
 The American Burn Association recommends that patients who have the following types of burn injuries be referred to a hospital with a specialized burn unit: